ToolShedTested

 4. Ryobi PBLDD01K2 -- Best Ecosystem Value

-The Ryobi PBLDD01K2 is the ONE+ HP brushless drill kit -- Ryobi's brushless tier within the ONE+ platform.
-At $129 with two 2Ah batteries, it delivers brushless performance at a price that consistently undercuts DeWalt, Milwaukee, and Makita.
+The Ryobi PBLDD01K2 is the ONE+ HP brushless drill kit -- Ryobi's brushless tier within the ONE+ platform. at the current retailer price with two 2Ah batteries, it delivers brushless performance at a price that consistently undercuts DeWalt, Milwaukee, and Makita.
 The 530 in-lbs torque rating and 0-550 / 0-2,000 RPM gearbox are competitive with anything at this price, and compatibility with over 280 ONE+ tools makes it the obvious pick for users already invested in the Ryobi ecosystem.

 Ryobi's ONE+ HP tier is noticeably improved over the standard ONE+ line -- thicker housing, better chuck retention, and a more refined trigger response.
 It does not feel as premium as Milwaukee or DeWalt in hand, but the spec sheet and real-world performance close much of that gap.